Weighted Bergman kernels on orbifolds: Introduction

-Then the same expansion of $B_k$ holds away from the orbifold locus \cite{dai-liu-ma(06):asymp_expansion_bergman_kernel,song:szegoe_kernel_orbif_circl_bundl} but not over it.
-We illustrate the situation locally using the simplest example: the orbifold $\C/(\ZZ/2\ZZ)$ with local coordinate $z$ on $\C$ acted on by $\ZZ/2\ZZ$ via $z\mapsto-z$.
+We illustrate the situation locally using the simplest example: the orbifold $\C/(\ZZ/2)$ with local coordinate $z$ on $\C$ acted on by $\ZZ/2$ via $z\mapsto-z$.
 Then $x=z^2$ is a local coordinate on the quotient thought of as a manifold.
-An ordinary (non-orbifold) line bundle is one pulled back from the quotient, i.e. one which has trivial $\ZZ/2\ZZ$-action upstairs when considered as a trivial line bundle there.
+An ordinary (non-orbifold) line bundle is one pulled back from the quotient, i.e., one which has trivial $\ZZ/2$-action upstairs when considered as a trivial line bundle there.
 This has invariant sections $\C[x]=\C[z^2]$.
-We do not consider such line bundles as their sections only see the quotient manifold $\mathrm{Spec}\,\C[x]$ (to which the usual Bergman expansion applies), missing the extra functions of $\sqrt x=z$ that the orbifold sees.
+We do not consider such line bundles, as their sections only see the quotient manifold $\mathrm{Spec}\,\C[x]$ (to which the usual Bergman expansion applies), missing the extra functions of $\sqrt x=z$ that the orbifold sees.

-Instead we use the nontrivial \emph{orbifold line bundle} given by the trivial line bundle upstairs with nontrivial $\ZZ/2\ZZ$-action (acting as $-1$ on the trivialisation).
-This has invariant sections $\sqrt x\,\C[x]=z\C[z^2]$, while its square has trivial $\ZZ/2\ZZ$-action and has sections $\C[x]=\C[z^2]$ as above.
-Therefore the sections of its powers generate the entire ring of functions $\C[\sqrt x]=\C[z]$ upstairs, and see the full orbifold structure.
+Instead we use the nontrivial \emph{orbifold line bundle} given by the trivial line bundle upstairs with nontrivial $\ZZ/2$-action (acting as $-1$ on the trivialisation).
+This has invariant sections $\sqrt x\,\C[x]=z\C[z^2]$, while its square has trivial $\ZZ/2$-action and has sections $\C[x]=\C[z^2]$ as above.
+Therefore, the sections of its powers generate the entire ring of functions $\C[\sqrt x]=\C[z]$ upstairs, and see the full orbifold structure.

 \begin{defn} \cite{ross_thomas:stabil_orbif} An orbifold line bundle $L$ over a cyclic orbifold $X$ is \emph{locally ample} if in an orbifold chart around $x\in X$, the stabiliser group acts faithfully on the line $L_x$.
 We say $L$ is \emph{orbi-ample} if it is both locally ample and globally positive.
 (That is, $L^{\ord(X)}$ is ample in the usual sense when thought of as a line bundle on the underlying space of $X$; by the Kodaira-Baily embedding theorem \cite{baily:57:imbed_v_manif_in_projec_space} one can equivalently ask that $L$ admits a hermitian metric with positive curvature.) \end{defn}